Live Workshop: Cancer Food Confidence Feb 19, 20, 21

 Embracing green tea as part of your daily routine can be both enjoyable and beneficial.
 Whether you prefer your tea hot or iced, the key is consistency.
 Aim for 2-3 cups of green tea per day to maximize its anticancer potential.
 Additionally, incorporating green tea into smoothies or using it as a base for soups can be innovative ways to enjoy its benefits.

 For those sensitive to caffeine, decaffeinated green tea options retain some of the beneficial catechins and EGCG without the stimulant effects.
-Matcha green tea typically has more EGCG than loose-leaf or tea bag green teas.
+Matcha green tea typically contains more EGCG than loose-leaf or tea-bag green tea.

 Don’t drink extremely hot beverages.
-If the beverage is steamed it may damage the esophagus and increase the risk of esophageal cancer.
+If the beverage is steaming, it may damage the esophagus and increase the risk of esophageal cancer.

 Tea Bags May Increase the Risk and Growth of Cancer

 Microplastics may facilitate tumor progression, particularly through enhancing cell migration and possibly fueling metastasis.
 Tea bags can be a source of microplastics in your beverage.
-Brewing loose-leaf green tea with a stainless steel or glass infuser and matcha green tea are ways to decrease the exposure of microplastics and Nano plastics from tea bags.
-I prefer organic green tea to reduce chemicals, pesticides, and herbicide exposure.
-Japanese green tea tends to have more beneficial ingredients and provides a green color tea versus a brown color.
+Brewing loose-leaf green tea with a stainless steel or glass infuser, and matcha green tea, are ways to reduce exposure to microplastics and nanoplastics from tea bags.
+I prefer organic green tea to reduce exposure to chemicals, pesticides, and herbicides.
+Japanese green tea tends to contain more beneficial ingredients and produces a green-colored tea rather than a brown-colored one.

 Green Tea Cautions

 While green tea is a powerful natural ally in cancer prevention, it’s important to approach its consumption with balance.
 Excessive intake may lead to adverse effects, particularly in individuals with certain health conditions or those taking specific medications.
-As always, consult with a healthcare professional to ensure green tea is a safe and beneficial addition to your cancer prevention and treatment toolkit.
+As always, consult a healthcare professional to ensure green tea is a safe and beneficial addition to your cancer-prevention and treatment toolkit.

 EGCG Extracts and Cancer

-EGCG in green tea leaves can vary depending on the brand, quantity, and how it’s brewed.
+EGCG in green tea leaves can vary depending on the brand, quantity, and brewing method.
 I take a supplement that contains EGCG before my meals to decrease L-glutamine use by cancer cells.
-Accumulating research confirms that EGCG can inhibit the development and progression of cancer by triggering apoptosis (cancer cell death), suppressing proliferation, invasion, and migration, altering tumor epigenetic modification (environmental and food influences on DNA), and overcoming chemotherapy resistance.
+Accumulating evidence confirms that EGCG can inhibit the development and progression of cancer by inducing apoptosis (cancer cell death), suppressing proliferation, invasion, and migration, altering tumor epigenetic modifications (environmental and food influences on DNA), and overcoming chemotherapy resistance.
 EGCG can promote the body’s anti-cancer immune response via several mechanisms.

-EGCG can suppress several cancer cell metabolic pathways including glucose (sugar) uptake, energy use, glutamine use, and fatty acid use.
-Finally, EGCG can enhance immunotherapy effectiveness and appears to be a promising candidate for antitumor immunotherapy.
+EGCG can suppress several metabolic pathways in cancer cells, including glucose (sugar) uptake, energy metabolism, glutamine metabolism, and fatty acid metabolism.
+Finally, EGCG can enhance the effectiveness of immunotherapy and appears to be a promising candidate for antitumor immunotherapy.

 EGCG Green Tea Conclusion